 Ease the Sting of the Financial Risk

 Mental gymnastics will make you less sad about paying to use a house sitting website without the guarantee that you’ll ever get what you want out of it.
-Here’s what to tell yourself: even if you spend $150 to join three sites, that’s arguably three nights for 15 nights if we’re talking a mid-level hotel in Bangkok of accommodation costs.
+Here’s what to tell yourself: even if you spend $150 to join three sites, that’s arguably three nights 6or 15 nights if we’re talking a mid-level hotel in Bangkok of accommodation costs.
 (Unless your perfect house sitting job was listed on my least favorite site.
 More sting with that one.)

 Write a Good Profile

 I thought this went without saying until I started playing homeowner on some sites and discovered most people barely fill out their profiles!
 This is a job, hey.
 You’re in competition with other sitters.
 Every home owner I’ve sat for gets several offers within the first day of posting their ad.
 Make your offer the best.
+If you feel your skills are lacking in this area, I wrote a guest post about this for Nomador.

 Don’t’ be Tricked by Old Ads